G-1X48L403S6

 This is where Mildmay comes in, as we have the capacity to provide dedicated inpatient care, addressing a huge unmet need for specialised medical services and rehabilitation following a referral by other physicians.

-There is currently no other provision in London like Mildmay
+There is currently no other provision in London like Mildmay Hospital.

-No other step-down facilities exist for patients who are homeless with extremely complex and high health needs, and traditional intermediate care units feel unable to cope with the triple whammy of mental, and physical illness and substance misuse.
+No other step-down clinical facilities exist for patients who are homeless with extremely complex and high health needs, and traditional intermediate care units feel unable to cope with the triple whammy of mental, and physical illness and substance misuse.

 Only a small number of step-down services, such as Gloria House (6 beds) and Olallo House (2-4 beds), which take patients with lower health needs, and there are a small number of floating support services in Westminster and Lambeth.